Conferences and Events

 Environmental Leadership Training Initiative (ELTI):

-ELTI trains and supports people to restore and conserve tropical forest landscapes using strategies that support biodiversity and livelihoods.
-Many of ELTI’s projects involve collaboration with the agricultural sector, and include topics such as agroecological restoration, intensive silvopastoral systems, riparian buffer zones, and farmer empowerment. -
+ELTI trains and supports people in restoring and conserving tropical forest landscapes using strategies that support biodiversity and livelihoods.
+Many of ELTI's projects involve collaboration with the agricultural sector, and include topics such as agroecological restoration, intensive silvopastoral systems, riparian buffer zones, and farmer empowerment. -

 Yale Forests: